DeekshithaRamshetty/Diabetic-Retinopathy/README.md

 Diabetic Retinopathy (DR) is a complication of diabetes that affects the eyes.
 It's caused by damage to the blood vessels of the light-sensitive tissue at the back of the eye (retina).
 Early detection is crucial to prevent vision loss or blindness.

 🔬 Stages of Diabetic Retinopathy
-Your model predicts one of the following five stages of DR:
+ Model predicts one of the following five stages of Diabetic Retinopathy:

-Stage	Description
-No_DR	No signs of diabetic retinopathy.
-Retina appears healthy.
+No_DR: This stage indicates that there are no signs of diabetic retinopathy.
+The retina appears healthy and unaffected.

-Mild	Presence of a few microaneurysms (tiny bulges in blood vessels).
+Mild: At this stage, a few microaneurysms (tiny bulges in the blood vessels of the retina) are present, which are the earliest signs of damage.

-Moderate	Blockage in some blood vessels that nourish the retina.
+Moderate: There is some blockage in the blood vessels that nourish the retina.
+This can lead to changes in the retina and possible vision problems.

-Severe	A larger number of blocked blood vessels and more bleeding.
+Severe: A larger number of blood vessels are blocked, leading to significant bleeding and damage within the retina.
+This stage requires prompt medical attention.

-Proliferative_DR	Most advanced stage with growth of abnormal blood vessels, which can lead to retinal detachment or blindness.
+Proliferative_DR: This is the most advanced stage of diabetic retinopathy.
+Abnormal blood vessels begin to grow on the surface of the retina, which can leak, bleed, or cause the retina to detach, leading to blindness if untreated.